philpackmohr/git-paper/git.md

 Git has several strategies for merging.
 There are 3 basic ones:

 - Fast-forward
-- Three-way
+- Recursive
 - Rebase (use with caution)

 Which of these strategies is most appropriate depends on the situation and your preferences.

-If you type `git merge`, Git will default to fast-forward if possible, otherwise a tree-way merge is performed.
+If you type `git merge`, Git will default to fast-forward if possible, otherwise a recursive merge is performed.

 ## Fast-forward